bigskysoftware/htmx/www/content/examples/modal-uikit.md

 ```

 Hyperscript on the button and the form trigger animations when this dialog is completed
 or canceled.
-If you don't want to use Hyperscript, the modals will still work but UIKit's
+If you didn't use this Hyperscript, the modals will still work but UIKit's
 fade in animations will not be triggered.

-Alternatively, you can add and remove these CSS classes without Hyperscript, by using in straight Javascript.
-It's just a lot more code:
+You can, of course, use JavaScript rather than Hyperscript for this work, it's just a lot more code:

 ```javascript